Cancer

 Just as nutrition can play a key role in reducing breast cancer risk and supporting your body during breast cancer treatment, it can also be a valuable tool during survivorship.
 A healthy diet — combined with exercise and weight management — may help to reduce your risk of recurrence and improve your quality of life.

-What is the role of nutrition after active treatment ends?
+What is the role of nutrition after breast cancer treatment ends?

-How does diet influence risk of breast cancer recurrence?
+How does diet influence the risk of breast cancer recurrence?

 After active breast cancer treatment ends, one of the main concerns most people have is, “Will my cancer return?”

-There is not one specific type of food or diet that will decrease risk of breast cancer recurrence.
-However, there is some research that shows a plant-based diet rich in fruits, vegetables and whole grains can have a positive impact in reducing risk of cancer recurrence.
+There is not one specific type of food or diet that will decrease the risk of breast cancer recurrence.
+However, some research shows a plant-based diet rich in fruits, vegetables and whole grains can have a positive impact in reducing the risk of cancer recurrence.

 If you are a breast cancer survivor, it can be motivating to view food as a tool in your arsenal against cancer recurrence, along with exercise, health screenings and wellness checkups.